Yamanaka-Lab-TUAT/BOXVIA/README.md

 # BOXVIA

-Bayesian Optimization Executable and Visualizable Application
+Bayesian Optimization Executable and Visualizable Application (BOXVIA) enable you to perform Bayesian optimization and visualize distributions of three functions: the mean function, its standard deviation, and the acquisition function.

 ## Download as executable application
-You can download the executable file for BOXVIA at the [Releases](https://github.com/Yamanaka-Lab-TUAT/BOXVIA/releases).
+You can download executable files for BOXVIA at the [Releases](https://github.com/Yamanaka-Lab-TUAT/BOXVIA/releases).

 ## How to start BOXVIA
 ### For using executable file